nak/pytest_mproc/docsrc/index.rst

 The concept is that one node will act as the main node, collecting and reporting test status, while all others will act as clients -- executing tests and reporting status back the the main node.
-To start the main node, use the "--as-server" command line argument, specifying the port the server will listen on:
+To start the main node, use the "--as-main" command line argument, specifying the port the server will listen on:

 .. code-block:: shell

-   % pytest --num_cores <N> --as-server <port> ...
+   % pytest --num_cores <N> --as-main <protocol><host>:<port> ...

-When *--as-server* argument is presnt, N may be zero, indicating the process will wait indefinitely for workers on other nodes to be created to do the testing.
-In this case, not tests will be executed on the main node.
-If N > 0, then test execution will start immediately on the main node following test setup;  as workers on other nodes come on line, they will pull tests from those remaining the queue and execute in parallel to the main.
+When *--as-main* argument is present, N represents the number of cores to use on each worker when automated distributed testing is invoked, unless overridden by remote-config data specific to a worker.
+This sets up the node as main, responsible for orchestrating test execution across multiple workers.
+If no other options are present, workers must be started manually.
+See section on automated distributed testing below for a less manual option.

+The argument to as-main can take several forms (only one of which is useful for manual deployment of workers.
+The *multiprocessing* package uses a server for handling remote procedure calls, and this option specifies how to start or connect to that server The possible options are:

+* *[local://]<host>:<port>* -- host should be an ip address associated with local host and port is an available port
+* *[remote://]<host>:<port>* -- the host is manually (possibly continually) running on a remote machine given by the host and port of that server
+* *[ssh://][user@]<host>:<port> -- start a host automatically via ssh on a remote machine specified by host and port (with optional user specification)

 To start the client nodes:

 .. code-block:: shell

-   % pytest --num_cores <N> --as-client <host>:<port> [--connection-timeout <integer seconds>]
+   % pytest --num_cores <N> --as-worker <host>:<port> [--connection-timeout <integer seconds>]

 Here, N must be greater than or equal to 1;  multiple workers can be invoked on a node, with possibly multiple client nodes.
 The client will attempt to connect to the main  node for a period of 30 seconds at which point it gives up and